(a) Appropriate language

 Where a court has the same name as another court in a different jurisdiction, state which jurisdiction is being referred to, unless it is clear from the context.

-When referring to courts from other jurisdictions, it may be necessary to explain where the court fits in to the local judiciary hierarchy.
-For example, the High Court of Australia is Australia's highest court.
+When referring to courts from other jurisdictions, it may be necessary to explain where the court fits in the local judicial hierarchy.
+For example, the High Court of Australia is Australia’s highest court.

 Where the name of a court has changed, it may be useful to state the name of the present equivalent court.